acmeclub/acmelist/readme.md

 # AcmeList

-A productivity & lifestyle app.
+A productivity & lifestyle app for individuals.